A bully boss can make work feel like a nightmare.

 Playing the blame game

 She always saw the worst in everything I did.
-If something was found where it wasn't supposed to be, to her it was always me who left it there ‒ then she'd start swearing at me.
-She even blamed me for things that happened on days I wasn’t even working!
+If something was found where it wasn't supposed to be, to her it was always me who left it there ‒ then on numerous occasions she'd start swearing at me.
+She even blamed me for things that happened on days I wasn't even working!
 I finally realised that I would never be able to satisfy her, so I left.

 Related: How to deal with a bully boss